xiguajerry/NullHack/README.md

 This repository is licensed under the GNU General Public License v3.
 You may use code published here in your own projects (if open-source) under the same license.
+You may use the code from this repository if and only if your project is open-source, and your distributions must be under the same license.

 ## Feedback